Introducing our floor-sanding expert

 Does DIY make sense?

 DIY floor refinishing typically costs about $1 per sq. ft.
 Hiring a pro costs from $3 to $4 per sq. ft.
-On average, especially on jobs that are larger than 500 sq. ft., my DIY customers save $1,000 by doing it themselves.
+On average, especially on jobs that are larger than 500 sq. ft., my DIY customers save $1,000 when they learn how to sand hardwood floors by doing it themselves.
 Not bad for a weekend of work.
 Keep in mind that pro costs vary a lot, so it’s worth making a few calls to check on pro rates in your area.

 - Dust mask